J P Nadda takes charge of Union Health Ministry

 In the previous Modi government, both the ministries were led by Mansukh Mandaviya.

-Nadda held the health portfolio during the Modi government's first term before he took over as the BJP's working president in 2019.
-He became a full-fledged party president in January 2020 following Amit Shah's appointment as Union Home Minister.
+Nadda held the health portfolio during the Modi government's first term before he took over as the BJP's working president in 2019 and became a full-fledged party president in January 2020 following Amit Shah's appointment as Union Home Minister.

 Nadda's term as BJP president ended in January and he was given a six-month extension to oversee the Lok Sabha 2024 elections.
 His term ends in June.

-The 63-year-old BJP leader, who holds a law degree, started his political journey with the Akhil Bharatiya Vidyarthi Parishad (ABVP), the students' wing of the Rashtriya Swayamsevak Sangh (RSS).
+The 63-year-old BJP leader, who holds a degree in law, started his political journey with the Akhil Bharatiya Vidyarthi Parishad (ABVP), the students' wing of the Rashtriya Swayamsevak Sangh (RSS).
 He became the president of the Bharatiya Janata Yuva Morcha (BJYM), the BJP's youth wing, in 1991.

-He held various key positions in the BJP and headed its election campaign in many states.
+He held various key positions in the BJP and headed its election campaign in a host of states.
 He also served as a minister in BJP governments in his home state of Himachal Pradesh.

 He was elevated to the position of BJP president in January 2020.